-BURP is a network backup and restore program that attempts to reduce network traffic and the amount of space used by each backup.
+BURP is a network backup and restore program for Windows and Linux that attempts to reduce network traffic and the amount of space used by each backup.

 There are two independent backup protocols to choose from: Protocol 1: Optionally uses librsync.
 Available in all burp versions and is stable.
 Protocol 2: Uses variable length chunking for inline deduplication, and sparse indexing on the server-side.